tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Miss:** Half damage.

-_Breath Spell_: For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the void_ this turn if you wish.
+_Breath Spell:_ For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the void_ this turn if you wish.

 ---